1386 Energy Manager

 Experience: Five years of experience in energy management, mechanical systems design, construction, and/or major building maintenance or a closely related field is required.

-Skills: Must have a working knowledge of computer applications, such as database, spreadsheet, presentation, web-authoring, and word processing software and be able to learn new applications and systems.
-Must be able to manage a budget and personnel and have strong organizational, communication, and interpersonal skills.
+Skills: A working knowledge of computer applications, such as database, spreadsheet, presentation, web-authoring, and word processing software and the ability to learn new applications and systems is required.
+The ability to manage a budget and personnel is required.
+Strong organizational, communication, and interpersonal skills are required.
 Analytical skills and the ability to anticipate energy-related opportunities are required.
-Exceptional oral and written communication skills are required.
-Must have technical writing skills to create documentation for energy status reporting and the ability to develop presentations and prepare articles for campus newspapers.
-Must possess initiative to identify energy consumption problems and issues, develop recommendations that will result in energy savings, and monitor compliance and results.
+Exceptional verbal and written communication skills are required.
+Technical writing skills are required to create documentation for energy status reporting.
+The ability to develop presentations and prepare articles for campus newspapers is required.
+Initiative is required to identify energy consumption problems and issues, develop recommendations that will result in energy savings, and monitor compliance and results.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Effort: Must be able to lift and transport materials and equipment weighing up to fifty pounds.
-Must be able to stand for prolonged periods and to bend, stoop, and reach frequently on a daily basis.
-Must have a full range of physical motion in order to investigate and test equipment throughout campus, including climbing stairs in all University buildings and working in high and/or confined locations.
+Effort: Must be able to move throughout campus in order to investigate and test equipment, including stairs in all University buildings and in high and/or confined locations.
 The work is performed indoors and out-of-doors, occasionally in environments that are dusty, noisy, or contain other work hazards.

 Other: The scope of the position includes the potential of exposure to chemicals, solvents, cleaners, and lubricants common to mechanical work that may be hazardous and cause injury.